 With PRADAN’s guidance and the members’ own experiences, SHGs can potentially play four key roles through the different stages of evolution: mutual help, financial intermediation, livelihood planning, and social empowerment.

-As on March 2013, Pradan worked with 18,736 SHG's across 7 states, representing a total membership of 252,070 rural poor women.
-These SHG's have mobilised a total savings of
+As on March 2015, PRADAN worked with 28,592 SHG's across 7 states, representing a total membership of 367,821 rural poor women.
+These SHG's have mobilised a total savings of 1,015 Million Rupees

 Also significantly, the financial accounting and Management Information System (MIS) of PRADAN’s SHG programme has been streamlined by the innovative system of community-based accounting through the Computer Munshi System.